shrimpsizemoose/matvey-3000/README.md

 pip install -U --pre aiogram
 ```

-this tested with python3.10, but should work with python3.9 as well.
+This project works with python 3.11+.
-Also make sure you use aiogram version 3 (~ tested on aiogram==3.0.0b7)
+Also make sure you use aiogram version 3 (~ tested on aiogram==3.3.0)

 ### 1. Set environmental variables